 Timesplitters 2 (2002)

 TimeSplitters, developed by former Rare staffers, was the PS2's take on GoldenEye 007 that focused on pure gunplay, throwing in an assortment of multiplayer options and challenges as well as the option to create your own maps.
-The sequel improves on the original in every way with 125 playable characters, customisable story missions and link-up multiplayer.
-Over a decade on, its stylised looks have aged incredibly well, a colourful antidote to today's gritty FPS games.
-In a just world, we'd all be running around as cowboys/girls, robots and man-sized ducks online instead of bland, white shootymen.
+The sequel improves on the original in every way with 125 playable characters, customizable story missions, and link-up multiplayer.
+Over a decade on, its stylized looks have aged incredibly well, a colorful antidote to today's gritty FPS games.
+In a just world, we'd all be running around as cowboys/girls, robots, and man-sized ducks online instead of bland, white, shootymen.
 This is not a just world.